SheikhAnandee/-Global-Analysis-of-On-Campus-Computer-Science-IT-Master-s-Programs/README.md

 # Global Analysis of On-Campus Computer Science & IT Master's Programs
 # Problem statement
-the goal of this project is to gather information of Computer Science and IT masters program from [this website.](https://www.mastersportal.com/)
+the goal of this project is to gather information of Computer Science and IT masters program worldwide from [this website.](https://www.mastersportal.com/)

-Later I used the scraped data to explore patterns and insights using an interactive Tableau dashboard.
+Later I used the scraped data to explore patterns and insights using an interactive Tableau dashboard. <br/>

+1) Tuition Fee Heatmap across countries and rating categories (excluding Singapore)
+2) Bar Chart of Average Tuition Fee by Country
+3) Bar Chart of Tuition Fee vs. Rating Category, with bars colored by country
+4) Scatter Plot: Average Monthly Tuition vs. Program Duration (USA Only) – exploring tuition patterns in the USA
+5) List of Top-Ranked Universities Offering Data Science Master’s Programs Worldwide
+6) Map of European Countries Showing Universities Offering AI, Cybersecurity, and Data Analytics Programs – including number of programs, universities, maximum reviews, average ranking %, and tuition fee
+7) Bar Chart of Number of Top-Ranked Universities in Affordable Countries – showing review count, average rating, and average ranking

 You can visit the public Dashboard 1 [here:](https://public.tableau.com/app/profile/sheikh.anandee.hasan/viz/GlobalAnalysisofOn-CampusComputerScienceITMastersPrograms/TuitionComparisonDashboard) and Dashboard 2 [here:](https://public.tableau.com/app/profile/sheikh.anandee.hasan/viz/GlobalAnalysisofOn-CampusComputerScienceITMastersPrograms_17642456408750/Dashboard2?publish=yes)